jecki/DHParser/documentation_src/Manual.rst

     The fastest way to run DHParser, however, is pypy_, which yields a 4-5x speed increase, albeit only in the long run.)

-16. `toolkit` - various little helper functions for DHParser.
-Usually, there is no need to call any of these directly.
+:py:mod:`toolkit` - various little helper functions for DHParser.
+Usually,
+    there is no need to call any of these directly.

-17. `versionnumber.py` - this modules contains merely the version-number
+:py:mod:`versionnumber.py` - this modules contains merely the version-number
     of the DHParser-package.